-Inferred resources are reported using cutoff grade of 0.4 g Au/t Mineral resources that are not mineral reserves have no demonstrated economic viability
+(1) Inferred resources are reported using cutoff grade of 0.4 g Au/t

 Mine Waste Facilities

 Total contained waste tonnage is 223 Mt for the Alternate Case.
 The current waste facility is approximately 24 m high located to the southeast of the pit.
 The ultimate dump design is about 175 m.
 A 40% swell factor and an average specific gravity of 2.67 (bank) have been assumed for volume calculations.
 The 33,000 tpd waste dump design has a capacity to contain approximately 188 Mt.
 The remaining waste material will be used for tailings construction and reclamation.